How To Fix An Android Phone Not Making Or Receiving Calls

 - Then, tap Voice call and turn off the All incoming calls option.

-Solution 6: Inspect Internet Connection
+6: Inspect the Internet Connection

 To make VoIP calls, you need an internet connection.
 Ensure you have a stable WiFi network and cellular data on your phone.

 - Toggle WiFi